 Quail Hollow Ranch County Park is tucked into a sunny, picturesque valley just east of Ben Lomond, CA. It is a Natural Reserve, formerly a working horse ranch, and one of Santa Cruz County’s best-kept secrets.

 Friends of Quail Hollow Ranch County Park (FQH) was founded to preserve and enhance the unique natural bounty of the park, and to maintain the cultural resources it embodies.

 Within its 300 acres reside several unique plant communities, including rare Santa Cruz sandhills habitats, a dwarf redwood forest and a seasonal wetland with the tallest Red Willow in California.
 Added to Quail Hollow’s considerable biological interest is the fact that the historic ranch house used to be the test kitchen and garden for Sunset Magazine, that arbiter of California domestic style.

 In addition to over 5 miles of hiking trails, Quail Hollow offers loads of classes and tours, from history tours to bird watching to stargazing, and much more.
 See pages 31 and 38-41 of the Santa Cruz County Parks Programs and Activities Guide for complete information.

-• Come and visit the park; June is a great wildflower month this year!
+• Come and visit the park; still plenty of wildflowers this summer!

 • Check out the summer camps and workshops

 • Take a hike or ride your horse (trail map here)